Jkwokhk/CS506/README.md

 This project aims to analyze specific features in the description of a game review (e.g. certain keywords like "good story" or "great graphics") and how they affect the positivity of a review.

 ## Data
 We used the following dataset from Kaggle: https://www.kaggle.com/datasets/kieranpoc/steam-reviews/data.
 The dataset contains records for individual reviews, as well as key features for these reviews such as what game they reviewed and a steam generated helpfulness score.
-We also used the Steam API to measure playercounts over time.
 We will primarily focus on the content of the user review.

 ## Feature Vectorization
 By making use of models such as Bag of words, TF-IDF, and Latent Semantic Analysis, we can turn the contents of each review into meaningful features for our models.
 Bag of words and TF-IDF represent two different methods of measuring vocabulary frequency across documents.
 Via LSA, it becomes possible to computationally reason about the semantics of particular words.
 LSA creates a low rank approximation of the data that allows similar words to be captured.